ng-Classic/ng-classic/aio/content/guide/router-tutorial.md

 </code-example>

 Notice that the `crisis-list` component displays.
-Angular Classicis using the route you defined to dynamically load the component.
+Angular Classic is using the route you defined to dynamically load the component.
 You can load the `heroes-list` component the same way:

 <code-example format="https" language="https">